ajelenak/ndl/docs/_docs/syntax.md

     shape: [3, 3]
 ```

-In the example above, the Array datatype is a two-dimensional 3-by-3 array of `float32` values.
+In this example the Array datatype is a two-dimensional 3-by-3 array of `float32` values.

 ### Object Reference